chuckpilon/markdir/README.md

 # markdir

-bash functions for tagging directories for easy navigation and use in other commands that take directory name(s) as parameters.
+Shell functions for tagging directories for easy navigation and use in other commands that take directory name(s) as parameters.

-Marks (aka tags) are stored in ~/marks, a text file referred to as the mark file.
+Marks (aka tags) are stored in a text file referred to as the mark file.
 Commands are provided to read and write marks in the mark file as well as perform maintenance on the mark file.

 ## Functions